SOS Children's Village Quthing

 Children playing on the climbing frame (photo: B. Dimbleby)

-Lesotho is a poor country, and the rural areas around Quthing are no exception; about 70 per cent of the population cannot produce enough food to meet their needs throughout the year.
-Recent international aid programmes have focused on diversifying and intensifying farming as well as introducing sustainable use of natural resources.
+Lesotho is an under-pressured country, and the rural areas around Quthing are no exception; about 70 per cent of the population cannot produce enough food to meet their needs throughout the year.
+Recent international aid programs have focused on diversifying and intensifying farming as well as introducing sustainable use of natural resources.
 At the same time, projects also aim to raise people out of poverty through other income-generating activities off the farm.

 However, many households continue to rely on food aid, or on remittances sent from family members working elsewhere.
 Quthing's proximity to the South African border means that many people of working age have emigrated there in search of work.